calhoward/calhoward.github.io/_posts/2022-07-13-Taylor_C713_Interface_Board_Fix.md

 ## Mission success

 Whew.
 Look at that.
 The boards installed and ran perfectly.
 Great success!
 The machine dispensed delicious frozen yogurt.
 I filled a victory cup, as I always do (so I can "test" the machine), ceremoniously scarfed the whole thing, and ended up with brainfreeze.
-Regardless of frozen dairy inflicting cranial discomfort, I was ecstatic.
+Regardless of frozen-dairy-inflicted cranial discomfort, I was ecstatic.

 ![]({{ site.baseurl }}/assets/img/2022/Taylor-C713-Interface-Board-Fix/07_13_2022_11-min.jpg)
 *Pictured: Delicious frozen yogurt.
 Photo credit - [Fuse Frozen Co](https://www.facebook.com/fusefrozenco)*

 With a basic understanding of circuitry, and no money spent, I was able to successfully breathe new life into these interface boards.
 No waiting for parts to ship, no burden placed on the company's bottom line; a job well done.
+In the process, I learned quite a bit about how the C713 functions at its board logic level.
+I'm sure this knowledge will come in handy again in the future.

 Who knew it would be that simple?
 This is easily a hall-of-fame fix (for me).
-I can rest easy now, knowing that Taylor won't be profiting off their own broken products again, if I'm there to do anything about it.
+Please pass this write-up on if you found it interesting or helpful in any way.
+I can rest easy now, knowing that Taylor won't be profiting off their own broken products again if I'm there to do anything about it.

 Not today.

-*Shoutout and thank you to [Fuse Frozen Co.](https://fusefrozenco.com/) for enlisting my help, and for granting permission to publish my findings in this write-up.*
+*Shoutouts and thank you to [Fuse Frozen Co.](https://fusefrozenco.com/) for enlisting my help, and for granting permission to publish my findings in this write-up.*